moooninjune/SEED-labs/lab5/lab5.md

 array[97*4096 + 1024] is in cache.
 The Secret = 97.
 ```
     Because 97 >= size, the `if-condition` inside the `victim()` function should not be executed.
-But, the program fetches the effects on CPU cache.
+But, it works!

 4. Comment out the following line and execute again.
-Explain your observation.
 ```c
 _mm_clflush(&size);
 ```
     It'll output nothing.
 The function `_mm_clflush()` flushes all content in caches that contains variable `size`, which ensure the cache is not influenced by `size` during each call of `victim`.

 5. Replace `victim(i);` inside the `for` loop with `victim(i + 20);`, and run the code again.
 ```c